 Our clients often tell us that they do not have the time or sufficiently detailed understanding of their suppliers to be sure they are getting the services, the contracts and the SLAs entitled to them at the right cost.

 We commit to offering you the best advice to really suit your organisation’s needs.

 In reviewing your contracts, we may advise that running a tender is a better way forward, or perhaps we will conclude that you already have the best supplier, so a cost or solution optimisation process may be better.

-Whatever the outcome, we can provide ongoing support to maximise your supplier relationships and act as a vital additional resource to your procurement team in the future.
+Whatever the outcome, our contract negotiation consultants can provide ongoing support to maximise your supplier relationships and act as a vital additional resource to your procurement team in the future.